otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

 Gets the configuration value as a boolean from the project configuration file (or whatever the client uses)

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - field: Represents the field to retrieve, use dots to access sublevels
+ - default: A default value in case the field does not exist or does not have a value

 #### AIHub Expose Project Config Integer

 Gets the configuration value as an integer from the project configuration file (or whatever the client uses)

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - field: Represents the field to retrieve, use dots to access sublevels
+ - default: A default value in case the field does not exist or does not have a value

 #### AIHub Expose Project Config Float

 Gets the configuration value as a float from the project configuration file (or whatever the client uses)

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - field: Represents the field to retrieve, use dots to access sublevels
+ - default: A default value in case the field does not exist or does not have a value

 #### AIHub Expose Project Config String

 Gets the configuration value as a string from the project configuration file (or whatever the client uses)

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - field: Represents the field to retrieve, use dots to access sublevels
+ - default: A default value in case the field does not exist or does not have a value

 #### AIHub Expose Project Text

 Retrieves a file as text value

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - file_name: the filename of the given file to be read as text

 #### AIHub Expose Project Image

 Retrieves a file that represents an image

 ![AIHubExposeProjectImage](images/AIHubExposeProjectImage.png)

+ - id: Represents the id of the field which should be unique among all other fields in the same workflow
+ - file_name: the filename of the given file to be read as an image file

 #### AIHub Expose Project Image Batch